 Performance

-Performance problem has been a known issue for h5diff.
-It is under investigation.
-One of the causes is from handling NaN.
-Current h5diff checks NaN values by default.
-The operation of checking and comparing special values is very time consuming.
-For datasets without special values, the time was totally wasted. “-N” option is provided so that users can skip checking NaN.
+A performance problem has been a known issue for h5diff and is under investigation.
+One performance issue is in the handling of NaN datatypes.
+The current version of h5diff checks NaN values by default and the operation of checking and comparing special values is very time consuming.
+For datasets without special values, the time was totally wasted.
+A “-N” option is provided so that users can skip checking for NaN values.

-Another performance issues in h5diff is retrieving and checking information of datatypes for each data point.
-This can be a major problem for datasets with large number of data points since checking datatypes information, such as H5Tequal() and H5Tget_member_type() are very expensive.
+Another performance issue in h5diff arises in retrieving and checking datatype information for each data point.
+This can be a major problem for datasets with large number of data points since checking datatype information, such as H5Tequal() and H5Tget_member_type(), is very expensive.

 File structure

-Current h5diff does not provide options for strictly equivalent and loosely equivalent. h5diff compares objects ONLY if it finds common objects in both files.
-If one of the files is an empty hdf5 file, h5diff concludes there is nothing to compare and since no difference has been found, it exits with 0.
+The current version of h5diff does not provide options for strictly equivalent and loosely equivalent. h5diff compares objects ONLY if it finds common objects in both files.
+If one of the files is an empty HDF5 file, h5diff concludes there is nothing to compare and since no difference has been found, it exits with 0.
 This is against common practice.
-E.g., the Unix tool, diff, considers the two files are different if ONLY one of them is an empty file.
-The h5diff behavior will also hide potential error in the testing of the h5copy or h5repack tools since if h5copy generates an empty hdf5 file by mistake, h5diff, as is, will report the error empty file no different from the original file.
-Therefore, h5diff should report an empty hdf5 file is different from a non-empty hdf5 file.
+E.g., the Unix tool, diff, considers two files to be different if ONLY one of them is an empty file.
+This h5diff behavior will also hide potential errors in when testing the h5copy or h5repack tools; for example, if h5copy generates an empty HDF5 file by mistake, h5diff, as is, will report that the erroroneous empty file is not different from the original file.
+Therefore, h5diff should report that an empty HDF5 file is different from a non-empty HDF5 file.

-A proposal was made to add a new option “-c” as “Contents mode.
-Objects in both files must match”.
-In view of the common practice of other comparison tools (e.g., the cmp and diff tools in Unix systems), it is better to fix h5diff as described in the above paragraph than introducing a new flag.
+A proposal has been made to add a new option “-c” as “Contents mode.
+Objects in both files must match.”
+In view of the common practice of other comparison tools (e.g., the cmp and diff tools on Unix systems), it is better to fix h5diff as described in the above paragraph rather than introduce a new flag.

 Non-Comparable datasets

-h5diff does not compare some dataset objects, for a variety of reasons.
+For a variety of reasons, h5diff does not compare some dataset objects.
 When this happens, h5diff prints “Some objects are not comparable” at the end of the program execution.
 In verbose mode, h5diff also prints the reason(s) why it did not perform the comparison.
-The following are examples of non-comparable datasets listed in the RFC on non-comparable objects.
-For details, see the RFC at https://www.hdfgroup.uiuc.edu/RFC/HDF5/tools/h5diff/RFC_h5diff_NonComparable.pdf.
+The following are examples of non-comparable datasets listed in the RFC on non-comparable objects:

+Empty datasets

+Different datatype classes or H5T_TIME class or H5T_COMPOUND class

+Different dataspace ranks

+Different dataspace dimensions

+Different order properties

+Different sign properties

+Invalid numeric operation in relative error calculation

+For details, see the “Reporting of Non-Comparable Datasets by h5diff” RFC.